Sheweny/sheweny-bot/README.md

 ## Need help

-If you have question or need help, open issue or join [support server](https://discord.gg/qgd85nEf5a).
+If you have question or need help, open issue or join the [support server](https://discord.gg/qgd85nEf5a).